 Attention-deficit/hyperactivity disorder (ADHD) is a neurodevelopmental disorder that can have a significant impact on an individual’s life.
 While ADHD typically develops during childhood, it often carries over into adulthood.

 Some experts believe that the majority of adults living with ADHD are undiagnosed, so the actual prevalence may be much higher.
 Since ADHD may be more common in adults than most people realize, and because its symptoms present differently as an individual gets older, knowing how the disorder can manifest itself in adults is often helpful.
 Below, we’re going to outline 12 common symptoms of ADHD in adults, discuss their implications, and review possible treatment methods.

 Symptoms Of ADHD In Adults

-Understanding the signs of ADHD can be vital when it comes to treatment and support.
-The following symptoms can give you an idea of how ADHD might show up during adulthood.
+Understanding the signs of ADHD can be vital when it comes to your treatment options and finding support.
+The following symptoms can give you an idea of how ADHD might show up during your adult years.

 1. Trouble Cleaning/Organizing

 If you’re an adult with ADHD, it can be difficult for you to organize your space and keep it clutter-free.
 You may find that items get lost when they aren’t put away systematically.
 It could also be hard for you to organize your workspace in a way that optimizes efficiency.
 Disorganization can affect your ability to get things done throughout the day, create conflict in relationships, and exacerbate other symptoms of ADHD.